Basic benefit covered services

 Community setting

-• Community settings include parks, restaurants, grocery stores, community events, doctor appointments, or any setting that is not part of a home, clinic or school setting
+• Any setting that is not part of a home, clinic or school setting are considered a community setting

 • Services may be conducted by all ABA provider types